 Despite their potential limitations, liability waivers are likely to become more popular as service providers and other businesses use them as a first step to proactively protect against possible liability from COVID-19 exposure claims.
 If your CAA is considering whether to incorporate these waivers into your services, be sure to work with an attorney in your state to properly draft the language and obtain client consent.
 Regardless of whether your CAA uses a liability waiver, it should continue to take all reasonable steps to protect against COVID-19 transmission, including following applicable local, state, or federal agency guidance as well as your own workplace safety and hygiene protocols.

-Your CAA should review its existing insurance policies and coverages with a view towards potential claims that may arise after reopening.
+Your CAA should review its existing insurance policies and coverages with a view towards potential claims that may arise during the pandemic.
 Specifically, be aware of the provisions in your policies that may affect your ability to recover losses related to COVID-19.

 General Liability Policies

 An umbrella or general liability policy may cover claims brought by third parties for bodily injury resulting from the CAA’s negligent failure to protect against COVID-19 at its place of business.
 However, the policy may include specific exclusions, such as for viruses, communicable diseases, or pollutants (which could cover viruses).
 At this point, it is not clear whether a valid claim could be made by a family member who is infected by an employee who is exposed to or contracts COVID-19 at your workplace.

 Check your Directors and Officers’ (D&O) liability insurance policy for coverage of claims filed by employees, clients, and visitors.
 For example, does your policy cover claims brought against directors and officers alleging that they breached their fiduciary duties because of the manner in which they responded, or failed to respond, to the COVID-19 outbreak?